beastaugh/udon/site/index.md

 title: Udon | Practical functional programming in JavaScript
 ---

-[Udon][udon] is a library to provide basic support for functional programming idioms in JavaScript.
+[Udon][udon] is a library providing basic support for functional programming idioms in JavaScript.